The Honorary Consul (film): Plot summary

-Later, Plarr receives a phone call from Leon, who is afraid that the ambassador has fallen into a coma after receiving an overdose of the morphine.
+Later, Plarr receives a phone call from Leon, who is afraid that the ambassador has fallen into a coma after receiving a morphine overdose.
 Plarr goes to a shack in the shanty town where the group is holding the ambassador.
-He determines that the patient is in no danger from the morphine, but informs Leon that the person they kidnapped is not the American ambassador: he is the Fortnum, the British consul.
+He determines that the patient is in no danger from the morphine, but informs Leon that the person they kidnapped is not the American ambassador: he is Fortnum, the British consul.
 While at the waterfall, the ambassador, shocked by Fortnum's reckless driving and heavy drinking, had insisted that they change places for the return journey; the ambassador took the wheel with the consul in the passenger seat, hence the wrong person being kidnapped.

 Despite Plarr warning the dissidents that Fortnum has no value to the authorities, the group proceed with their demand for the release of ten political prisoners.
 Plarr travels to Buenos Aires in an unsuccessful attempt to persuade the British ambassador to intervene.

-On his return, Plarr learns from Perez that his father had been killed a year earlier while trying to escape.
+On his return, Plarr learns from Perez that his father has been killed a year earlier when trying to escape.

 Plarr is again summoned to the shack, this time to treat Fortnum for a gunshot wound sustained while trying to flee from a latrine.
 Plarr is furious with Leon for misleading him over his father's death.
 Fortnum overhears Plarr telling Leon of his adultery with Clara and saying that he, not Fortnum, is the father of the child that Clara is expecting.

 Meanwhile, police and soldiers arrive at the shanty town and surround the shack.
 Plarr leaves the shack in an attempt to negotiate with Perez, but is shot down.
 The soldiers then storm the shack, killing all the occupants except Fortnum.
 On his return home, Fortnum and Clara are reconciled.
 He accepts the fact that he is not the father of the baby, and even suggests naming the child Eduardo, after Plarr.